That's the Stuff

-That's the Stuff is the second studio album by the American glam metal band Autograph, released in 1985 by RCA Records.
-The album featured the singles "That's the Stuff" and "Blondes in Black Cars."
+That's the Stuff is the second studio album by the American rock band Autograph, released in 1985 by RCA Records.
+The album featured the singles "That's the Stuff" and "Blondes in Black Cars".

 A different version of the album was reissued in 1986, featuring a blue cover with different artwork.
 This version featured a cover of Grand Funk Railroad's "We're an American Band" replacing "Six String Fever" as track 6.

 A remastered version of the original album with the red cover was released by Spitfire Records in 2002, which retained the same track listing as the original, apart from the substitution of "Six String Fever" with "We're an American Band" as track number 6.
 Since its remastered release in 2002, the CD has become extremely rare.
 The album was again reissued in 2009 by the British record label Rock Candy.
 This time, the remastered CD featured the ten original tracks (including "Six String Fever") and "We're an American Band" as a bonus track.
 The booklet features the original red cover.